 What to expect at the start ↝

 We will arrange your introductory session, which will involve looking at what brings you to counselling, what you would like to gain from it and how therapy could help you.
 I will go through an initial assessment, collecting details and ascertaining whether I can offer you what you need.
 If I am unable to help you, I will direct you to a more suitable practitioner or service.
 It is an opportunity, with no obligation, for you to decide if you feel comfortable with me and if you are ready to commit to therapy.
-If you decide that you would like to continue and are open to making changes, we will then take some time in our early sessions to agree on a scope of work together and I also will go through a short contract of what is required and agreed between us.
+If you decide that you would like to continue, we will then take some time in our early sessions to agree on a scope of work together and I also will go through a short contract of what is required and agreed between us.

 Where my practice is ↝

 Second Floor, 23 Southernhay East, Exeter EX1 1QL